The Science (& Fiction) of Star Wars: Part 1

 Flying Through an Asteroid Field

-However, I’m willing to let some creative liberties go for a fun action scene!
+All things considered, the asteroid chase sequence in Empire Strikes Back is still an exciting, visual feast and I’m more than willing to let some creative liberties go for a fun action scene!

 Dogfighting in Space